bzas/bzas/README.md

 During my career I've had the opportunity to make important decisions within the development team, collaborate closely with designers and QAs and deliver innovative solutions that exceed user expectations. <br/>
 I am a strong advocate of programming practices such as "Clean Code" and "SOLID" and am always looking for opportunities to learn and apply new technologies in exciting projects. <br/>

-## 🧙🏻‍♂️ About Me
-- 📚 Computer Science graduate from the University of Salamanca
-- 💼 Working as iOS Engineer at Nomasystems, involved in the development of Zara Home iOS app

 ## 🛠 My tech stack

 <img src="https://img.shields.io/badge/iOS-3b3939?style=for-the-badge&logo=apple&logoColor=ffffff" /> <img src="https://img.shields.io/badge/macos-ffffff?style=for-the-badge&logo=macos&logoColor=000" /> <img src="https://img.shields.io/badge/Linux-e3ce10?style=for-the-badge&logo=linux&logoColor=000" /> <br/>